AONE-NLP/FreqDiff/README.md

 ## 📌 Citation

-If you find our work or code useful for your research, please consider citing our KDD 2026 paper:
+If you find our work or code useful for your research, please consider citing our paper:

 ```